looklikeamodel/cis-92/README.md

 Follow these step-by-step instructions to deploy your application on a Kubernetes cluster:

-## Deploying on a Kubernetes Cluster

-Follow these step-by-step instructions to deploy your application on a Kubernetes cluster:

 1. Apply the Kubernetes configuration files to set up your application:
    ```bash
    kubectl apply -f deployment/